sebdah/markdown-docs/README.md

-# owl - Documentation generator for Markdown projects
+# Markdoc - Documentation generator for Markdown projects

-Owl is a documentation generator for projects using Markdown.
+Markdoc is a documentation generator for projects using Markdown.
 The problem with having Markdown files spread around your project is that it is hard to get an overview of all your documentation.
-Owl solves this by collecting all of your Markdown files into one browsable HTML hierarchy.
+Markdoc solves this by collecting all of your Markdown files into one browsable HTML hierarchy.

 ## Usage